 You Are Enough

 I have also learned that some relationships simply are what they are.
 As I’ve grown and become more comfortable with who I am, I have made peace with that fact.
-Although I didn’t get what I needed from Mom, I have been able to finally give myself what I’ve needed most- and that is to follow my own internal compass, to be truthful about my needs, and allow myself to grow.
+Although I didn’t get what I needed from Mom, I have been able to finally give myself what I’ve needed most-- to follow my own internal compass, and be truthful about my needs.
+And, most importantly, I am finally able to love myself.
 That, more than anything, has helped me to feel ENOUGH.
 There is no need anymore to tug on my mother, or anyone else.
 I am enough.